Future Coalition

-Future Coalition is an American nonprofit organization consisting of a national network of youth-led organizations and initiatives centered around creating social change.

-About

-Future Coalition is a coalition of over 60 youth-led activist organizations focused on social change.
-It was co-founded by two of the main organizations that grew out of the response to the shootings in Parkland, FL, 50 Miles More and National School Walkout.
+Future Coalition is a coalition of youth-led activist organizations focused on social change.
+It was co-founded by two of the main organizations that grew out of the response to the shootings in Parkland, FL: 50 Miles More and National School Walkout.
 The Future Coalition has been incubated by March On, the coalition of Women's Marches, as their “youth arm.”

-Katie Eder, founder of the organization 50 Miles More, is the executive director and founding member of the organization.